wisniewskikr/chrisblog-it-cloud/docker-compose/springcloud-docker-compose-multiple/README.md

 * **Service Gateway**: port **8762**.
 This service redirects traffic from outside system to inside system.
 Main tasks:
      * **Redirecting**: this service can redirect requests from outside system to some services inside system
      * **Load balancing**: this service can take care of load balancing requests from outside system to services inside system basing on information from service Discovery
-* **Service HelloWorld**: port **8080**.
+* **Service HelloWorld BE**: port **9090**.
 This service provides message, port and uuid
+* **Service HelloWorld FE**: port **8080**.
+This service provides message, port of BE, uuid of BE, port of FE and uuid of FE.
+It contacts with Hello World BE service

 ##### Flow
 The following flow takes place in this project:
 1. User via Browser sends request to Service Gateway for content
-1. Service Gateway sends request to Service HelloWorld for content
+1. Service Gateway sends request to Service HelloWorld FE for content
+1. Service HelloWorld FE sends request to service HelloWorld BE for content
+1. Service HelloWorld BE sends back response to service HelloWorld FE with message, port and uuid
-1. Service HelloWorld sends back response to Service Gateway with message, port and uuid
+1. Service HelloWorld FE sends back response to Service Gateway with message, port of BE, uuid of BE, port of FE and uuid of FE
-1. Service Gateway sends back response to User via Browser with message, port and uuid
+1. Service Gateway sends back response to User via Browser with message, port of BE, uuid of BE, port of FE and uuid of FE

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.